-Definition: This indicator reflects the portion of homes and condominiums sold for cash out of all residential properties sold in a calendar year.
+Definition: The portion of homes and condominiums sold for cash out of all residential properties sold in a calendar year.
 These types of sales tend to signify investor-based purchases as homes purchased for cash either become rental properties or later sold again in an effort to generate a profit.

-Source: RBIntel, 2010, 2011
+Source: RBIntel, 2010, 2011, 2012

 - 1. Madison/East End

-- 2. Sandtown-Winchester/Harlem Park
+- 2. Southwest Baltimore

-- 3. Southern Park Heights
+- 3. Sandtown-Winchester/Harlem Park

-- 4. Clifton-Berea
+- 4. Greater Rosemont

-- 5. Southwest Baltimore
+- 5. Cherry Hill